bomeara1029/cjm-packrat/README.md

 sudo mount /tmp -o remount,exec
 ```

-5. Wait for the images to be build/updated, then use `./conf/scripts/cleanup.sh` script to cleanup any residual docker images are left (optional)
+5. Wait for the images to be built/updated, then use `./conf/scripts/cleanup.sh` script to cleanup any residual docker images are left (optional)

-6. Make sure nginx is active using `sudo service nginx status --no-pager`
+6. Make sure nginx is active using `sudo service nginx status --no-pager` or `docker ps` if it is dockerized.
+Run `./conf/scripts/refreshProxy.sh` or `yarn proxy` respectively if it needs to be restarted

+7. If using the provided ldap server for authentication, make sure it is running with `docker ps` (or by visiting the `/ldap` subdirectory of your site) and restart it with `yarn ldap` if necessary